 Most Scenic Beach on the West Side

-Keawaula Beach is one of the best secluded beaches on Oahu.
+One of the best beaches on Oahu is Keawaula Beach which is also a top secluded beache on Oahu.
 This is the final beach on the west side of the island.
 If you are visiting Oahu and it is raining on other parts of the island, most likely it is still sunny on this beach!
 This scenic beach has beautiful blue water that is really nice to swim in and is surrounded by large mountains.

 9. Makua Beach

 Makua Beach is the second to last beach on the west side of the island, right before Keawaula beach.
 This beach is also very secluded and is surrounded by large mountains.
 This is one of the best beaches in Oahu if you are looking to have a quiet beach (almost) all to yourself!

 A walk down a paved path will take you to Diamond Head Beach.
 This beach is popular for surfing so it is a great spot to visit if you would like to watch surfers.
 This beach is usually not busy and it is not far from Waikiki so it is a great spot to get away from the crowds in the Waikiki and relax.

 Disclosure: Please note that some of the links above are affiliate links for products and services I recommend.
 At no additional cost to you, I earn a commission if you make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 Travel guides created to inspire and enable people to use their time away from the office to explore the world.